AEXFoundation/Morph/README.md

 ## Features

-**CLI-First**
-Seamlessly integrate into any workflow or automation script

 **Python Library**
 Use Morph directly in your Python scripts and notebooks, to intergrate seamlessly any application or development environment